Victoria Howle: Education and career

 Howle graduated from Rutgers University in 1988 with a bachelor's degree in English literature.
 She earned her Ph.D. in 2001 from Cornell University.
 Her dissertation, Efficient Iterative Methods for Ill-Conditioned Linear and Nonlinear Network Problems, was supervised by Stephen Vavasis.

 After working as a researcher at Sandia National Laboratories from 2000 to 2007, she took a faculty position at Texas Tech in 2007.

 Service and recognition

-Howle was one of the inaugural winners of the AWM Service Award of the Association for Women in Mathematics, in 2013.
-The award honored her service to the association, including founding its annual essay contest in which students write biographies of women mathematicians.
+Howle was one of the inaugural winners of the AWM Service Award of the Association for Women in Mathematics in 2013.
+The award honored her service to the association, including founding its annual essay contest in which students write biographies of contemporary women mathematicians.